 Severe Groundwater Contamination

 Coal ash is the waste left over from burning coal, and it is leaking from dumpsites at power plants into our waterways.
 Coal ash contains toxic chemicals and heavy metals that can cause cancer, developmental disorders, and reproductive problems.

 "Cap and Run: Toxic Coal Ash Left Behind by Big Polluters Threatens Illinois Water" is a new report released by Earthjustice, Environmental Integrity Project, Prairie Rivers Network, and Sierra Club.
 It shows twenty-two of twenty-four coal plants with available data have levels of toxic pollutants in groundwater on their sites.
 Eighteen were found to have unsafe levels for one or more of the following pollutants: arsenic, boron, cadmium, chromium, cobalt, lead, lithium, manganese, molybdenum, selenium, and thallium.

 But this pollution is not limited to groundwater contamination.
-According to information on file with Illinois EPA, Illinois coal plants also dump millions of pounds of pollution into lakes, rivers and streams each year.
+According to information on file with Illinois EPA, Illinois coal plants also dump millions of pounds of pollution into lakes, rivers and streams every year.

 Will You Add Your Voice?

-Simply fill in your contact information below, and click next to send a letter that urges your State Senator and State Representative to make solving Illinois’ growing coal ash crisis a priority next year.
+Simply fill in your contact information below, and click next to read and sign the petition that urges your State Senator and State Representative to make solving Illinois’ growing coal ash crisis a priority in 2019!